EBay CEO confident of getting China payments license

 Follow Reuters Summits on Twitter @Reuters_Summits

-(Additional reporting and writing by Edwin Chan; Editing by Edward Tobin, Andre Grenon, Phil Berlowitz and Stephen Coates)
+(Additional reporting and writing by Edwin Chan; Editing by Edward Tobin, Andre Grenon and Phil Berlowitz)